-Be a good neighbor- Do not propagate known flocks with Mycoplasma test, isolate, eradicate use antibiotics to reduce replication - Avilosin be a good neighbor
+Be a good neighbor- Do not propagate known flocks with Mycoplasma test, isolate, eradicate antibiotics can reduce replication be a good neighbor

-Remember when pullorum was eradicated from the poultry flocks there were no antibiotics, no high class disinfectants.
+Remember When pullorum was eradicated from the poultry flocks there were no antibiotics, no high class disinfectants.
 And the blood test was rare and expensive.
 So how was it accomplished?